The friendship initiative is supported by Community Development Trust, the 9th Earl Bathurst and Bathurst Regional Council.

 The city has a rich historic centre with many buildings remaining from the gold rush age of the 1800s.
 It’s worth a visit with good restaurants and accommodation, and much to see and do.

-Between now and October 2017, Cirencester is running a campaign that includes a series of events involving local schools, colleges, clubs and organisations, businesses and the public.
+Up to October 2017, Cirencester ran a campaign that includes a series of events involving local schools, colleges, clubs and organisations, businesses and the public.